-Late one night last September my wife was rushed to A&E at Southend hospital, after being there for a few hours I needed to use the toilet and so I set off in my wheelchair to look for a disabled toilet leaving my daughter to sit with my wife.
+Late one night in September 2014 my wife was rushed to A&E at Southend hospital, after being there for a few hours I needed to use the toilet and so I set off in my wheelchair to look for a disabled toilet leaving my daughter to sit with my wife.

-I entered the main corridor that runs the length of the hospital and it was dimly lit, as I pushed on the lights automatically came on in each section and then turned off behind me, I had never seen the place empty before and it was very eerie.
+I entered the main corridor that runs the length of the hospital and it was dimly lit, as I pushed on the lights automatically came on in each section of the corridor and then turned off behind me, I had never seen the place empty before and it was very eerie.

 By now my need to use a toilet was very urgent, I remembered that there was another disabled toilet back the other up the corridor and so I span my chair around and pushed off, once again I entered the corridor and the lights in that section sprang to life, the corridor ahead was lit by a flickering bulb and I couldn’t help but be reminded of the catalogue of horror films with corridors lit the same way.

 The lights came on and I realised that on the narrow corridor wall opposite the toilet was a life size cut out of a nurse with a notice which read “Have you washed your hands?”
 I laughed, possibly out of relief that it wasn’t a knife wielding maniac or a zombie but also because I knew how stupid I was.

 I wheeled out onto the main corridor and saw a nurse (a real one) walking up the corridor, she gave a little laugh as she walked past and I knew my girlish scream must have echoed down the corridor.

 I did email the hospital to explain how a life sized cost out of a nurse so close to a door wasn’t a great idea for heart health, but I never heard back!